Approaching Stable Quark Matter: Phases of baryon matter

 In this paper, we will mainly study two possible phases of the baryon matter: the hadron matter phase and the quark matter phase (including the possible color superconductivity (CS) phase).
 Treating $\muB$ as the only intrinsic thermodynamic variable, we show a schematic plot in Figure~\ref{fig:construction} of the pressure (negative of the grand potential per volume) as a function of the baryon chemical potential.
 Due to the thermodynamic stability constraint~\cite{Callen:450289}, the pressure must be a convex function of $\muB$.
 For a fixed value of $\muB$, the phase with a larger $p$ is more stable.

 The ordinary hadron matter phase (blue dot-dashed line) starts from a nonzero $\muB=\mu_{\rm h}$ (bounded from below by the baryon mass), where both the pressure and the number density are zero.
-As for the quark matter phase (red dashed line), the starting chemical potential $\mu_0$ could lie at a lower value, where $\nB$ is zero but the pressure is non-positive, $p = - B$ with $B \ge 0$.
+As for the quark matter phase (red dashed line), the starting chemical potential $\mu_0$\footnote{As we will discuss more in Section~\ref{sec:pQCD} and Appendix~\ref{sec:quark}, $\mu_0$ results mathematically from the breakdown of pQCD calculations when $\alpha_s$ becomes too large.
+While there is no rigorous proof, $\mu_0$ could also play a similar physical role for the quark matter as $\mu_{\rm h}$ for the hadron matter, the latter of which determines the minimum energy per baryon needed to produce a hadron state.} could lie at a lower value, where $\nB$ is zero but the pressure is non-positive, $p = - B$ with $B \ge 0$.
 As $\muB$ increases, there will be a zero-pressure point at $\muB=\mu_{\rm q}$ where the free quark matter state can exist with its energy per baryon given by $\epsilon/\nB = \mu_{\rm q}$ as derived from Eq.~\eqref{eq:pressure-energy}.